AaltoSciComp/scicomp-docs/scicomp/packaging-software.rst

 minimal example in the README file that someone can use to verify that they installed properly (could be the same as the tests).
 The tests don't have to be fancy, even something that runs the code in a full expected use case will let you detect major problems early.
+This way, when someone is installing the software for someone else, they can check if they did it correctly.

 Don't expect the latest OS